pmndrs/gltfjsx/readme.md

 #### ⚡️ Auto-transform (compression, resize)

-With the `--transform` flag it creates a binary-packed, draco-compressed, texture-resized (1024x1024), webp squooshed, deduped, instanced and pruned *.glb ready to be consumed on a web site.
+With the `--transform` flag it creates a binary-packed, draco-compressed, texture-resized (1024x1024), webp compressed, deduped, instanced and pruned *.glb ready to be consumed on a web site.
 It uses [glTF-Transform](https://github.com/donmccurdy/glTF-Transform).
 This can reduce the size of an asset by 70%-90%.

 It will not alter the original but create a copy and append `[modelname]-transformed.glb`.